Brocard points: The segment between the first two Brocard points

-The segment between the first two Brocard points is perpendicularly bisected at the Brocard midpoint by the line connecting the triangle's circumcenter and its Lemoine point.
-Moreover, the circumcenter, the Lemoine point, and the first two Brocard points are concyclic—they all fall on the same circle, of which the segment connecting the circumcenter and the Lemoine point is a diameter.
+The segment between the first two Brocard points is perpendicularly bisected at the Brocard midpoint by the line connecting the triangle's circumcenter and its symmedian point.
+Moreover, the circumcenter, the Lemoine point, and the first two Brocard points are concyclic—they all fall on the Brocard circle, of which the segment connecting the circumcenter and the Lemoine point is a diameter.
+The tangents to the Brocard circle at the first two Brocard points concur at the isogonal conjugate of the third Brocard point.